rwos/website/src/blog/cray-1-disks-3.md

 > storage.

 Is the Data General Eclipse the MCU?
 Probably - but probably only for the Cray-1.
-What's the MCU-like thing for the Cray-X MP?
+What's the MCU-like thing for the Cray X-MP?
 Is there one?

 To sum up, I can't really say that I understand the whole auxiliary stuff around the mainframe.